Saptarshi-Nag189/python-projects/README.md

-# python-image-detection
+# python-projects
-image detection using python
+some python projects